Backmasking: Fundamentalist Christian groups

-Various fundamentalist Christian groups have declared that Satan—or Satan-influenced musicians—use backmasked messages to subliminally alter behavior.
+Various fundamentalist Christian groups have declared that Satan uses—or Satan-influenced musicians use—backmasked messages to subliminally alter behavior.
 Pastor Gary Greenwald claimed that subliminal messages backmasked into rock music induce listeners towards sex and drug use.
 Minister Jacob Aranza wrote in his 1982 book Backward Masking Unmasked that rock groups "are using backmasking to convey Satanic and drug related messages to the subconscious."
 Christian DJ Michael Mills argued in 1981 that "the subconscious mind is being successfully affected by the repetition of beat and lyrics—being affected through a subliminal message."
 Mills has toured America warning Christian parents about subliminal messages in rock music.

 Some Christian websites have claimed that backmasking is widely used for Satanic purposes.
 The web page for Alabama group Dial-the-Truth Ministries argues for the existence of Satanic backmasking in "Stairway to Heaven", saying that the song contains the backward message, "It's my sweet Satan ...
 Oh I will sing because I live with Satan."